hdsu-bioquant/r4sc2024/index.md

 * Lectures will be over **Zoom** (we will send the link via email prior to the course)
 * We will use **Discord channels** for the practical sessions (register [using this link](https://discord.gg/gPXJDukGfQ))

-**********
-## Technical pre-requisites

-Every participant will work on her/his own laptop.
-The easiest way to work with R is using the **RStudio** interface.
-Please install RStudio Desktop prior to the start of the course:

-1. first install R for your operating system; you will find the correct version [on this website](https://cran.rstudio.com/)
-2. once R is installed, you can isntall the RStudio Desktop version, which you find [here](https://www.rstudio.com/products/rstudio/download/#download)

-Please check that you can open RStudio without error message!